{} CodeLift

 Laravel + Vue Starter Kit: Docker-verified fork

-We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork with the complete diff on GitHub.
-The finding set matches the React Starter Kit's, by design — the Laravel backend is shared between the official starter kits — giving 8 commits on top of upstream and lifting the test suite from 40 passed to 44 passed / 151 assertions.
-This article is a standalone log of the Vue fork so Vue-focused readers don't have to cross-reference the React article.
+We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork.
+Tests go from 40 passed to 44 passed / 151 assertions.
+This article covers the Vue / Inertia-specific findings only.

 Target